.png)

 “Why me?”
 My eyes snapped into focus as tidal waves of emotion rushed through me.

 “Says the man who is writing romance books about her.
 Hoping he’ll get another shot.
-I think a wahine could get comfortable with that pretty quickly.”
+I think a wahine could get pretty comfortable with that pretty quickly.”

 “You don’t know Cece’s intentions.
 That’s why they call it fiction,” I barbed back.